 - Full House

 - 4 of a Kind

 Notice the differences are a 3 of a kind beats a straight and a flush beats a full house.

 With fewer cards, the possibilities of making stronger hands increases dramatically, making Six Plus Holdem an action-packed game!

-One of the first things a starting Holdem player is after when learning how to play is a starting hand chart.
-After a few hundred million hands of heads up hands dealt to the river, we've compiled a list of the percentage of times a given hand won versus a random range from the single opponent.
+One of the first things a new Hold’em player is after when learning how to play is a starting hand chart.
+After a few hundred million heads-up hands dealt to the river, we’ve compiled a list of the percentage of times a given hand won versus a random range from the single opponent.
 Here is the starting hand chart for Six Plus Hold’em.